Guaymas: Tracking station

-The Guaymas-Empalme station for space observations is about 10 km east of Empalme, Sonora, adjacent to Mexican Federal Highway No. 15.
-It is operated by the Mexican Space Agency.
+The Guaymas-Empalme station for space observations was about 10 km east of Empalme, Sonora, adjacent to Federal Highway No. 15.
 As a major link in the NASA's worldwide Manned Space Flight Network, the Guaymas Tracking Station, built in 1961, played a key role in tracking American manned space flights in the Mercury, Gemini, and Apollo programs through Apollo 13.
-The U.S. discontinued its use on November 30, 1970 due to changes in the Apollo mission profile which no longer required the Guaymas station.
-Equipment designed especially for support of the Apollo program was removed, but other equipment was left for support of Mexican space activities and future programs of mutual interest to Mexican scientists and NASA.

-According to local sources the station was abandoned shortly after the conclusion of the Apollo program and has been used recently as a warehouse for agricultural stores.
+The U.S. discontinued its use on November 30, 1970, due to changes in the Apollo mission profile which no longer required the Guaymas station.
+Equipment designed especially for support of the Apollo program was removed, but other equipment was left for support of Mexican space activities and future programs of mutual interest to Mexican scientists and NASA but According to local sources the station was abandoned shortly after the conclusion of the Apollo program and has been used recently as a greenhouse complex for agricultural use.

-Communications and Transports
+Communications and transport

 The municipality of Guaymas has a transport infrastructure consisting of a road network of 986.8 kilometers, being the Federal Highway 15 main line of communication, of which 118.2 correspond to the main network, 184.6 to the network 684 kilometres are rural or neighborhood roads.

 It also has a branch of railway lines of 4.5 kilometers, an international airport, 8 runways and a port with a total docking length of 17,234 meters distributed between the port of height and the docking extension for fishing activity.

 For public freight transport, the Port of Guaymas has a central freight services and has solved the problem of lack of bus lines to expand the ticket offer.

 As far as communications are concerned, Guaymas has all the public services offered by the sector, including those for maritime navigation.
 Particularly the mail and telegraph services that have 5 offices, especially to cater to those towns with greater than 500 inhabitants.

 Guaymas International Airport serves the city with flights on two commercial passenger airlines.